Professor Jeremy Hughes - chair of trustees

 Married with two adult children, he plays tennis, real tennis and golf.
 His other interests include gardening, genealogy, investment, travelling and mountain walking.

-David has been an NHS Consultant since 1993 looking after children with kidney diseases.
+David has been an NHS Consultant, from 1993 until retirement from clinical practice in 2019, looking after children with kidney diseases.
 After training in paediatric nephrology in Glasgow and Toronto, he took up his first consultant post at Alder Hey Children’s Hospital in Liverpool.
 In 2005 he moved to the Royal Hospital for Sick Children in Glasgow.

 David was the national clinical lead during the initial five years establishing the Scottish Paediatric Renal and Urology Network.
 This government-supported initiative established a national managed clinical network delivering specialist paediatric renal services closer to home in all paediatric centres across Scotland.